riccardoferrari/MyPass/README.md

 # MyPass

-This service help you to generate passwords
+This service helps you to generate passwords

 In this project i used Python and Flask microframework